pranitrathod/CountDown/README.md

-# CountDown - using Vite.js
+# CountDown - Using Vite.js